ONSdigital/ons-devops/README.md

 sudo su
 ```

-Update and apply the ansible code to the development vagrant box e.g. ons-business-dev
+Update and apply the ansible code to the development vagrant box.
 ```
-vagrant provision ons-business-dev
+vagrant provision < nodename >
 ```

 Stop all VMs